April 20, 2017

 Sharma surmounted it all, in a sophisticated hybrid manner, beginning as a teen, when he was almost killed during the 1947 Partition—a million fellow Indians died and ten million were forced to flee, and accelerated as he broke his painter's block, invented his "geometric" style and, after initial bad reviews, won acclaim and was attached by the critics to India’s first modern art movement, Neo-Tantra.

 By the late-'60s Sharma was showing in New York’s St. John the Divine Cathedral and in Moscow, as well as around India, exhibitions often augmented by sitar performances, which he took up late, in his twenties, after being inspired by a sitar concert at New York's Lincoln Center, of all places—talk about cross-cultural post-colonial empowerment.
 He became an excellent interpreter of rajas.

 When I first heard about Sharma, from my father who met him in Connecticut, I was oblivious.
-Assuming I might go to India, my father presciently obtained Sharma's Delhi address but when I barreled through town, in late-December, 1971, in an orange VW van driven by an American ex-GI, ex-heroin dealer, I was having too much fun—had to get to Goa by New Years—to look him up.
+Assuming I might go to India, my father presciently obtained Sharma's Delhi address.
+But when I barreled through town, in late-December, 1971, in an orange VW van driven by an American ex-GI, ex-heroin dealer, I was having too much fun to look him up—had to get to Goa by New Years.

 Four months later, however, I was the one begging at his door, having acquired hepatitis and worms and lost 50 pounds, not to mention my sanity, what with the sadhus shouting or the beggar boys swarming.
 But, with the Sharmas's assistance, both Om Prakash and Savitri, and their eldest son Sanjay, I decided to stay the course and try to learn to enjoy my bizarre East/West experience.